benjaminspringer98/dab-project-ii/REFLECTION.md

 ## Message queue

-- a message queue for user submitted questions/answers wouldn't benefit a lot here, as questions/answers are just added to the database, in comparison to the project 1, where each submission required starting a separate Docker container
+- a message queue for user submitted questions/answers wouldn't benefit us a lot here, as questions/answers are just added to the database, in comparison to the project 1, where each submission required starting a separate Docker container
-- as LLM answers take while to generate, a message queue is used here
+- as LLM answers take while to generate, a Redis message queue is used here
-- qa-api writes
+- qa-api writes into the queue, qa-bot reads from the queue, calls llm-api, and posts llm response back to qa-api
+- this creates a decoupling, where the main qa-api does not care when e.g. the qa-bot crashes

 ## Future outlook: Improving performance